 UNHCR Annual Consultations with NGOs 2019 Innovation Award

-The UNHCR NGO Innovation Award celebrates efforts and achievements that advance the innovative delivery of services to refugees and other persons of concern to UNHCR.
+The UNHCR NGO Innovation Award celebrates efforts and achievements that advance the innovative delivery of services to refugees and people forced to flee.

 UNHCR’s 2019 NGO Innovation Award